Discrete versions of the transport equation and the Shepp-Olkin conjecture: Introduction

-\begin{theorem} Consider a constant speed interpolation $f_k(t)$ of probability mass functions and associated optimal $\vd{\alpha}(t)$.
-If Conditions \ref{cond:kmon}, \ref{cond:tmon} and \ref{cond:glc} hold for a given $t = t^*$, then the entropy $H(f(t))$ is concave in $t$ at $t = t^*$. \end{theorem} \begin{example} Theorem \ref{th:ConvexityEntropy} gives a new perspective on Shepp and Olkin's proof \cite{shepp} that the entropy of binomial $\binomi{n}{t}$ random variables (with probability mass function $f_k(t)=\binom{n}{k} t^k (1-t)^{n-k}$ for $k = 0,\ldots ,n$) is concave in $t$.
-In this case, Example \ref{ex:binomialint} shows that the optimal $\alpha_k(t) \equiv k/n$, so the $k$-monotone and $t$-monotone conditions, Conditions \ref{cond:kmon} and \ref{cond:tmon} are clear.
-Further, $\alpha_k(t) \equiv k/n $ means that the GLC Condition \ref{cond:glc} reduces to the ultra log-concavity of order $n$ of Pemantle \cite{pemantle} and Liggett \cite{liggett} (see Definition \ref{def:ulc}), which clearly holds with equality in this case.
-In fact, in the more general `symmetric case' where $p_i'$ does not depend on $i$, Remark \ref{rem:symm} shows $\alpha_k(t) =k/n$, and a similar argument applies. \end{example}
+\begin{example} Theorem~\ref{th:ConvexityEntropy} gives a new perspective on Shepp and Olkin's proof \cite{shepp} that the entropy of binomial $\operatorname{Bin}(n, t)$ random variables [with probability mass function $f_k(t)={n\choose k} t^k (1-t)^{n-k}$ for $k = 0,\ldots,n$] is concave in $t$.
+In this case, Example~\ref{ex:binomialint} shows that the optimal $\alpha_k(t) \equiv k/n$, so the $k$-monotone and $t$-monotone conditions, Conditions \ref {cond:kmon} and \ref{cond:tmon} are clear.
+Further, $\alpha_k(t) \equiv k/n $ means that GLC Condition \ref {cond:glc} reduces to the ultra log-concavity of order $n$ of Pemantle~\cite{pemantle} and Liggett \cite{liggett} (see Definition~\ref{def:ulc}), which clearly holds with equality in this case.
+In fact, in the more general ``symmetric case'' where $p_i'$ does not depend on $i$, Remark~\ref {rem:symm} shows $\alpha_k(t) =k/n$, and a similar argument applies. \end{example}

-Finally, we use this formalism to consider the Shepp--Olkin Conjecture \ref{conj:SObis}, in the `monotone' setting $p_i' \geq 0$ for all $i$.
-In Section \ref{sec:soint}, we show that in the monotone case, the Shepp--Olkin interpolation is a constant speed path in the sense of Definition \ref{def:modtransp}.
-In Proposition \ref{prop:alphaMonotonicity} we show that the $k$-monotone Condition \ref{cond:kmon} is automatically satisfied in this case.
-Similarly Proposition \ref{prop:GLC} shows that GLC, Condition \ref{cond:glc}, also holds for all Shepp--Olkin interpolations in this context.
+Finally, we use this formalism to consider the Shepp--Olkin Conjecture \ref{conj:SObis}, in the ``monotone'' setting $p_i' \geq0$ for all $i$.
+In Section~\ref{sec:soint}, we show that in the monotone case, the Shepp--Olkin interpolation is a constant velocity path in the sense of Definition~\ref{def:modtransp}.
+In Proposition~\ref{prop:alphaMonotonicity} we show that the $k$-monotone Condition \ref{cond:kmon} is automatically satisfied in this case.
+Similarly Proposition~\ref {prop:GLC} shows that GLC, Condition \ref{cond:glc}, also holds for all Shepp--Olkin interpolations in this context.